-Calling seas as water bodies containing salt water does not solve confusion as there are lakes with salt water and there are seas with fresh water.
-There are seas that are smaller than some huge lakes of the world.
-To understand these anomalies, one must keep in mind that lakes are not permanent water bodies.
-They form and die, whereas seas are permanent on the time scale.
+Sea is a part of the ocean that is partly surrounded by land, and has salty water.
+Oceans are bigger and have no identifiable boundaries.
+There are 4 oceans in the world but 108 seas.
+Seas are permanent on the geological time scale.
 On the other hand, some seas get cut off with the feeding ocean and with continuing fresh water getting added from rivers and other sources, salinity goes down, so much so that they contain freshwater in the last.
 Black Sea in this connection is one example, which has alternated between salt water body and fresh water body over geological time scale.

-• Lake is an inland water body, while sea is a part of the ocean that is surrounded by land
+• Lake is an inland water body, while sea is a part of the ocean that is surrounded by land.

-• Lake is smaller than sea though, there are some lakes bigger than some of the seas
+• Lake is smaller than sea though, there are some lakes bigger than some of the seas.

-• Lakes contain fresh water in general though, there are some that contain salty water
+• Lakes contain fresh water in general though there are some that contain salty water.

-• Seas are more or less permanent on geological time scale
+• Seas are more or less permanent on geological time scale.

 • Much of the confusion between a lake and a sea arose because of wrong nomenclature by explorers of earlier times.